ewertonews/PosigliereBlogAPI/README.md

  - Add redis cache
  - Add Authentication and Authorization (using Identity and Social Logins)
  - Add operations to update and delete a comment

+### P.S: Sorry I missed the "r" in the company name :D